Publication Process

 Retractions

-In case a third party informs us about mistakes, problems or manipulation related to data or research itself, the Editor in Chief can decide to conduct an independent peer-review to establish whether the published data are reliable or accurate.
-In particular, the journal follows the COPE’s guidance to deal with warnings of image manipulation in a published article.
-The Editor in Chief can decide to retract an article without the consent of the authors in case of malpractice or evident mistakes.
+In case a third party informs us about mistakes, problems or manipulation related to data or research itself, the Editor-in-Chief can decide to conduct an independent peer-review to establish whether the published data are reliable or accurate.

 Retractions will be considered by the journal in case of evidence of unreliable data (i.e., experimental error), plagiarism, unethical research, and misconduct (i.e., data fabrication and image manipulation).
 In particular, the Editor in Chief may consider retracting a publication following guidelines on Good Publication Practice as reported in COPE and in ICMJE guidelines.